fanbu1995/fanbu1995.github.io/_posts/2020-08-27-How-to-Sample-from-Distributions-in-Python.md

        [10.53331556, -5.39831162,  9.03057659,  3.65320366, -0.95226979]])
 ```

 Another feature of `scipy.stats` is that the functions allow broadcasting of the arguments.
-For example, if we want to generate random samples from different normal distributions with the mean ranging from 1,6,8 and standard deviation 1 and 10.
+For example, if we want to generate random samples from different normal distributions with the mean taking values in \\(\{1, 6, 8\}\\) and standard deviation taking values in 1 and 10.
 Then we can write the code as
 ```python
 norm.rvs(loc=[1,6,8], scale=[[1],[10]])